Here2ServeU/aws-eks-grafana/README.md

 **3. Launch Grafana:**
    * In your terminal, navigate to the directory with your `docker-compose.yml` file.
    * Run `docker-compose up -d 🐳` to start Grafana.
-   * Grafana will be available on `http://localhost:3000`, with the default credentials `admin/admin`.
+   * Grafana will be available on `http://localhost:3000`, with the default admin/admin credentials.

 **4. Create an EKS Cluster using AWS CLI:**
    * Open your terminal and ensure AWS CLI is configured with appropriate permissions.